11 Ways Your Online Store Can Compete with Mega-Retailers (And Win)

 This opens up the opportunity for smaller online stores to attract those customers.
 In many cases, people who want high-quality items will turn to more specialized online stores.
 If you can guarantee that your products are the real deal, and you offer a solid return policy, this can be one of your best ways to get more sales.

 When it comes to an e-commerce business, you need to be realistic about your expectations.
 Competing with mega-retailers when it comes to inventory or pricing is just about impossible.
-However, there are plenty of e-commerce operations that manage to grow and thrive, despite all the competition they face.
+However, there are plenty of small business owners who thrive, despite all the competition they face.

-The key is to understand that although you can’t compete in some categories, there are plenty of areas where smaller stores can get a real edge.
-For example, smaller operations can provide much more personalized customer service or focus on product quality in a way that mega-retailers can’t.
+The key is to understand that although you can’t compete in some categories, there are plenty of areas where smaller companies can get a real edge.
+For example, smaller operations can provide much more personalized customer service or focus on product quality in a way that a big online retailer can’t.

 What do you think is the best way for online stores to compete with giants like Amazon or Walmart?
-Share your thoughts and ideas with us in the DreamHost Community and let’s discuss!
+Share your thoughts and ideas with us in the DreamHost Facebook Group and let’s discuss!